vish-manit/GenStack-Techsurf-2023-/README.md

-## GenStack: Your Own Content Creator
+# GenStack: Your Own Content Creator

 # Introduction

 Welcome to GenStack, an innovative AI-powered content generator that leverages the capabilities of Flask and OpenAI's GPT-3 API.
 This cutting-edge platform empowers users to effortlessly produce captivating and dynamic content across various domains, from product descriptions to social media campaigns.

+The link for the GenStack is **http://bit.ly/GenStack_TechSurf23**.

 # Installations Required

 1. pip install openai
 2. pip install flask
 3. pip install pinecone-client
+4. pip install Flask-Session

 # Instructions for Testing the Model